CrayLabs/SmartDashboard/doc/overview.rst

 are available for all launched entities within an experiment for easy inspection.

 A ``Telemetry Monitor`` is a new background process that is launched along with the experiment that helps ``SmartDashboard`` properly display data.
+The ``Telemetry Monitor`` can be disabled by adding !!!!!!!FINDOUTFINALAPI!!!!!!!!! to the driver script.
 Experiment metadata is also stored in the ``.smartsim`` directory, a hidden folder for internal api use and used by the dashboard.
 Deletion of the experiment folder will remove all experiment metadata.